Diagnosis, prevention, treatment and cures

 What is chemotherapy?

-Chemotherapy is a type of cancer treatment that involves using very strong drugs to damage and kill cancer cells, and it is one of the three main, or standard, types of cancer treatment, along with surgery and radiotherapy.
+Chemotherapy, sometimes called chemo for short, is a type of cancer treatment that involves using very strong drugs to damage and kill cancer cells.
+It is one of the three standard types of cancer treatment, along with surgery and radiotherapy.
 It is also increasingly used in combination with newer types of treatment, such as immunotherapies.

 How does chemotherapy work?